amplify-education/serverless-domain-manager/README.md

 # Known Issues
 * (5/23/2017) CloudFormation does not support changing the base path from empty to something or vice a versa.
 You must run `sls remove` to remove the base path mapping.
+* (1/17/2018) The `create_domain` command provided by this plugin does not currently update an existing Custom Domain's configuration.
+Instead, it only supports updating the Route 53 record pointing to the Custom Domain.
+For example, one must delete and recreate a Custom Domain to migrate it from regional to edge or vice versa, or to modify the certificate.

 # Responsible Disclosure
 If you have any security issue to report, contact project maintainers privately.